dart-lang/language/working/0546-patterns/goals-and-constraints.md

 expressions.
 That has some appeal, but means that much of the expression grammar would overlap the pattern grammar, which leads to ambiguity and pain.
 Consider, for example, `[1, 2]`.
-Is that a constant pattern containing a constant list literal, or a list descructuring pattern containing two literal patterns?
+Is that a constant pattern containing a constant list literal, or a list destructuring pattern containing two literal patterns?

 ### Destructure collections